ashleycampion/GMIT_data_representation_module/README.md

 2. Verification of legitimacy of email address, and ability to change email address, has not been implemented.

 3. Techniques cannot be linked to actors / malware / tools that have not already been linked to them by Mitre Att&ck.
 This is obviously a critical use case that will be implemented in the future.

+4. There is currently a bug that if one access the techniques pages via the navbar when on the adversaries or malware pages, one is presented with no techniques.
+This is due to how the techniques page is currently set up to filter the techniques to be shown.

+5. I also encountered a MYSQL.OperationalError problem when accessing the techniques pages.
+I was not able to resolve this programmatically.
+I believe this error was due to a MYSQL service error.
+I fixed it by restarting the MYSQL service.